-Let's picture this: it's a Sunday afternoon and you are sitting at home and planning your next vacation.
-You look at your bank account and think how much more do you need to save to become a millionaire if you are counting your currency in the Indian place-value system.
-All you need is to convert your savings from lakhs into millions, and before you know it, you are already a millionaire.
+Let's picture this: it's a Sunday afternoon, and you are sitting at home and planning your next vacation.
+You look at your bank account and think how much more you need to save to become a millionaire if you count your currency in the Indian place-value system.
+All you need is to convert your savings from lakhs into millions; before you know it, you are already a millionaire.

-For instance, you decide to convert 18 lakhs that you have in your account to millions.
+For instance, you decide to convert the 18 lakhs that you have in your account to millions.
 You divide it by 10 to obtain 1.8 million.
 That deserves a pat on the back because you are a millionaire already!
-Based on this newfound information, you may want to set some saving goals as well.
+Based on this newfound information, you may want to set some saving goals using our savings goal calculator.